ebordenave/leetcode-analytics-dashboard/README.md

 # LeetCode Analytics Dashboard

 This project aims to create a comprehensive analytics dashboard for LeetCode users, providing insights into their performance, progress, and areas for improvement.
-It utilizes a GraphQL server with Apollo Server to fetch data from the LeetCode API, and will eventually include a frontend for data visualization.
+It utilizes a Python backend with FastAPI and Graphene to fetch and serve data from the LeetCode API, and will eventually include a React frontend for data visualization.

 ## Project Goals

-The LeetCode Analytics Dashboard is designed to offer users a detailed view of their LeetCode journey, helping them track progress and identify areas for growth.
-Key objectives include:

 1. Tracking day-to-day changes in ranking (positive or negative)
 2. Visualizing ranking by region, state, or country